JakeDangIt/siths-math-a-thon/README.md

 ### Archive

 I use a store to fetch the data only once, and then it just becomes links that opens up the .pdf files.

+### Acknowledgments
+Special thanks to Mr. Whalen for indirectly teaching me the basics of Vue.js, and to the Math Team members and CS students (Bridget Feng and Andrea Guo) for helping with testing and designing the early versions of the app.

 ## Contributing